-- 3.4 If pipes, ducts and tunnels are situated within the extent of damage penetration defined in 3.2, Part V "Subdivision" of the Rules for the Classification, provision is to be made for arrangements preventing ship's progressive flooding.
-The exception concerns the spaces whose flooding is considered in damage trim and stability calculations. - 3.5 The angle of heel in the final stage of flooding is not to exceed the angle wherein the emergency source of power may still be capable of operating.
+3.4 If pipes, ducts and tunnels are situated within the extent of damage penetration defined in 3.2, Part V "Subdivision" of the Rules for the Classification, provision shall be made for arrangements preventing ship's progressive flooding.
+The exception concerns the spaces whose flooding is considered in damage trim and stability calculations.

+3.5 The angle of heel in the final stage of flooding shall not exceed the angle wherein the emergency source of power may still be capable of operating.